dbmi-bgm/magma/docs/ff_functions.rst

 The function ``import_metawfr(metawf_uuid<str>, metawfr_uuid<str>, case_uuid<str>, steps_name<str list>, create_metawfr<function>, type<str>, ff_key<key>, post=False, verbose=False)`` allows to create a new meta-workflow-run json structure for case using specified ``create_metawfr`` function.
 Imports information from different meta-workflow-run specified as ``metawfr_uuid`` for steps that are listed in ``steps_name``.
-Return json structure for the new meta-workflow-run.
+Returns json structure for the new meta-workflow-run.
 Can automatically post the new meta-workflow-run as *MetaWorkflowRun* object on the portal.

 .. code-block:: python